Very large set axioms over constructive set theories: Consistency strength: final results

 However, it should be noted that it is also possible that the critical sequence $\lag j^n(\kappa)\mid n<\omega \rag$ is bounded.
 In this case $V_\lambda$, for $\lambda = \sup_{n<\omega} j^n(\kappa)$, is a model of $\mathsf{ZF+WA}$ in which the critical sequence is cofinal.
 Thus we can proceed with the argument by cutting off the universe at $\lambda$.

 By an easy reflection argument, we can see also see that $\mathsf{ZF+WA_0}$, with the critical sequence cofinal, proves not only that there is an extendible cardinal, but also the consistency of $\mathsf{ZF}$ with a proper class of extendible cardinals, an extendible limit of extendible cardinals, and much more.
-Since extendible cardinals are preserved by Woodin's forcing (Theorem 226 of \cite{Woodin2010}), we have a lower bound for the consistency strength of $\mathsf{ZF+WA_0}$, e.g., $\mathsf{ZFC}$ plus there is a proper class of extendible cardinals.
-Clearly $\mathsf{ZF + WA_0}$ should be much stronger than this but to find a better lower bound which involve even more sophisticated machinery than is currently available.
+Since extendible cardinals are preserved by Woodin's forcing \cite[Theorem 226]{Woodin2010}, we have a lower bound for the consistency strength of $\mathsf{ZF+WA_0}$, e.g., $\ZFC$ plus there is a proper class of extendible cardinals.
+Clearly, $\mathsf{ZF + WA_0}$ should be much stronger than this but to find a better lower bound that involves even more sophisticated machinery than is currently available.

 To summarize our consistency bound derived in this section, we have the following: